learnk8s/learnk8s.io/src/requests-limits/content.md

 _That's exactly what happens in Kubernetes as well._

+Setting the CPU limit set a max on how CPU a process can use.

 **Please notice that setting limits doesn't make the container see only the defined amount of memory or CPU.**

 The container can see the complete resource of the node to which it is scheduled.